What Should I Do With My Tax Refund?

 Help a Child With a Down Payment

 Wanting to help your family with your tax refund?
 One avenue may be gifting them a down payment for their own home.
 As home prices continue to rise, more and more parents are helping their children with a down payment.
-According to one survey, 39% of homeowners have received down payment assistance, mostly from their parents.5
+According to one survey, nearly a quarter of Gen Zers and millennials expected to receive help funding an upcoming house purchase.4

-While our consultants said debt or an emergency fund were their first choices for a tax refund, investing in your future can also be a good choice.
+While debt payoff and an emergency fund are good choices for a tax refund, investing in your future is also important.

-Trey says people may want to think about which year they will contribute to for an IRA.
-You can contribute for last year’s IRA until the tax filing deadline—in this case April 15, 2024.
+Investors may want to think about which year they will contribute to for an IRA.
+You can contribute for the previous year until the next year's tax filing deadline.
 If you’re receiving your refund and want to contribute for last year, you will have to refile.

 Should I Rethink Receiving a Tax Refund?
 Maybe